C-Chute: Plot summary

 During Earth's first interstellar war, a civilian transport traveling to Earth is captured by the Kloros, a chlorine-breathing race of intelligent beings.
-The ship is commandeered by two Kloros along with six human civilians as prisoners of war.
-The humans fall into argument and dispute, some coming to blows, with contradictory feelings on what should be done.
-Opinions range from a violent counteroffensive to a passive acceptance of their situation.
+The ship is commandeered by two Kloros, along with six human civilians as prisoners of war.
+The humans cannot agree on what they should do, some even coming to blows.
+Opinions range from a violent counteroffensive to passive acceptance of their situation.
 Stuart, who has previously spent time as a guest of the Kloros, where he was provided with prosthetic hands when his own were damaged in an accident, posits that the Kloros are masters of chemistry (thus easily able to maintain an atmosphere and provide food for the captives) but less proficient at engineering, hence prefer to steal human ships to use in the war.

 Only Mullen, a shy, mild-mannered, short bookkeeper, is willing to make an attempt to take back control of the ship, which he does by exiting via the C-Chute (short for "casualty chute", normally used for launching corpses for burial in space) and entering the control room via the navigational steam-tubes.
-He successfully kills the two Kloros by spraying them with oxygen.
+He kills the two Kloros by spraying them with oxygen.

-As an unlikely hero, Mullen admits that he was not motivated by bravery, anger, or fear, but by homesickness for Earth (specifically his hometown, Richmond, Virginia), where he has not returned for 17 years, and that he could not face the prospect of waiting out the war in captivity when on the cusp of returning home.
+An unlikely hero, Mullen admits that he was not motivated by bravery, anger, or fear, but rather homesickness for Earth (specifically his hometown, Richmond, Virginia), which he has not seen for 17 years, and that he could not face the prospect of waiting out the war in captivity when on the cusp of returning home.